HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 - Total errors are 270 out of 35892379 requests (that is, 0% error rate) from JMeter results which is negligible.

-- The CPU usage of a three secondary node setup reached 80% during our tests with 10000 concurrent users but did not exceed more than 90%.
-Memory usage of all secondary nodes was less than 50%.
+- The CPU usage of a three worker node setup reached 80% during our tests with 10000 concurrent users but did not exceed more than 90%.
+Memory usage of all worker nodes was less than 50%.

-- For DX medium configuration rendering scenarios with a user load of 10000 concurrent users, it is suggested to have a distributed K8s setup with 1 primary node of type c5.xlarge and 4 secondary nodes of type c5.4xlarge.
-With the mentioned tuned Helm values, the performance results in an average response time of 720 ms and 95th pct response time is less than 4 seconds.
+- For DX medium configuration rendering scenarios with a user load of 10000 concurrent users, it is suggested to have a distributed K8s setup with one master node of type c5.xlarge and four worker nodes of type c5.4xlarge.
+With this tuned [Helm values](#helm-values), the performance results with an average response time of 720 ms and 95th pct response time is less than 4 seconds.
 The top 5 APIs average response times are also less than 4 seconds.